 Tell Them Your Ears Don’t Work When They Whine

 One way of getting your child to ask nicely instead of whining is telling them you can’t hear them when they whine.
-Smile at them and tell them your ears don’t work properly when they whine, and ask them to use their big boy/girl voice (source).
+Smile at them, tell them your ears don’t work properly when they whine, and ask them to use their big kid voice (4).

-When the child speaks without whining, be positive and thank them and tell them you can hear them now.
+When the child speaks without whining, be positive, thank them, and tell them you can hear them now.
 Explain that your ears don’t like the whiny voice and are happy when they use their nice voice.

 This method can slowly improve their behavior.
 In the early stages, it can be worth rewarding them somehow when they react positively.

-It’s important that all caregivers follow the same method to reinforce good habits.
+It’s essential that all caregivers follow the same method to reinforce good habits.
 The more consistent you are, the quicker you’ll see positive results.

 Other Tips for Dealing with a Whining Child

-Some other tricks you can try to help stop your child whining are:
+Here are some other tricks you can try to help stop your child’s whining:

 - Positively reinforce the use of their nice voice.
 Praise them for asking without whining.